adonisjs/v6-docs/content/docs/basics/routing.md

  .domain(':tenant.adonisjs.com')
 ```

-## Render view from a route
+## Render Edge view from a route

-You may use the `router.on.render` method if you have a route handler that only renders a view.
+You may use the `router.on().render()` method if you have a route handler that only renders a view.
 It is a convenient shortcut to render a view without defining an explicit handler.

 The render method accepts the name of the edge template to render.
 Optionally, you can pass the template data as the second argument.

 :::warning

-The `route.on.render` method only exists when you have configured the [Edge service provider](../views-and-templates/introduction.md#using-edge)
+The `route.on().render()` method only exists when you have configured the [Edge service provider](../views-and-templates/edgejs.md)

 :::